citta-lab/go-lang/README.md

 - By design if the variables are declared but not used then go will throw an error at compilation ( in javascript we had to use linter to detect ). i.e it is a compile time error.
 - Upper case variable name is to allow the variable to be accessed outside of the package.
 - Acronyms should always be upper case.
 Ex: `var theURL string = 'http://github.com'`. i.e URL
+- In go we can declare a variable in 3 ways.
+Declare a variable and initialize later, declare and initialize together and lastly colon syntax to initialize without declaring.

 ## Installation ( Mac ):